nosas/blog/keras_tuner_tensorboard/article.md

 ### Baseline model

-The baseline model was trained for 100 epochs with a learning rate of 1e-3 and decay of 1e-6, 50% dropout rate, and image augmentations.
+The baseline model was trained for 100 epochs with a learning rate of 1e-3 and decay of 1e-6, a 50% dropout rate, and image augmentations.
 The early stopping callback stopped the training at 59 epochs.

 ```python